juice-shop/pwning-juice-shop/part1/rules.md

 > hundred tools aimed at various information security tasks, such as
 > Penetration Testing, Forensics and Reverse Engineering.[^2]

-The keyword in the previous quote is _"advanced"_!
-Kali Linux is _easily overwhelming_ when beginners try to work with it, as even the Kali development team states:
+The keyword in the previous quote is _advanced_!
+More precisely, Kali Linux is _easily overwhelming_ when beginners try to work with it, as even the Kali development team states:

 > As the distribution’s developers, you might expect us to recommend
 > that everyone should be using Kali Linux.
 The fact of the matter is,